jackmott/GroupByPerformance/README.md

 ## Building up a cache for later use

 Another scenario we often use `GroupBy` for is to create caches/lookup tables for use later in our application.
 For instance a website may pull down data from a database on startup, and create an in memory cache to avoid hammering the database for frequently queries but rarely changed data.
 With this use case, there are two concerns.
 How long it takes to create the cache, and then how well the cache performs when using it.
 We will take a look at both.
 In our case we want some kind of lookup table that lets us get a collection of `Bills` when we provide the `BillType`.
-We could do that by using GroupBy, ToLookup, or by creating a Dictionary by hand:
+We could do that by using `GroupBy`, `ToLookup`, or by creating a `Dictionary` by hand:
 ``` c#

 public Dictionary<int, IEnumerable<Bill>> GroupBy_Cache()